TheGammaSqueeze/Retroid_Pocket_Stock_Firmware/README.md

 By following this guide, you also acknowledge that this process will **void any warranty** you have with Retroid.
 Make sure to back up your data before proceeding, as this process may result in data loss.

-This guide will walk you through using the Qualcomm Flash Image Loader (QFIL) Tool and the QFILHelper tool to recover your Retroid Pocket Mini, a Snapdragon 865 device, from a software brick.
+This guide will walk you through using the Qualcomm Flash Image Loader (QFIL) Tool and the QFILHelper tool to recover your Retroid Pocket Mini / 5, a Snapdragon 865 device, from a software brick.

 ## Included Files:

 You will need 7-Zip to decompress the split package.
-Download all parts, then extract Android10_RPMini_V1.0.0.310_20240926_181623_user.7z.001 using 7-Zip.
+Download all parts, then extract either Android10_RPMini_V1.0.0.310_20240926_181623_user.7z.001 for RP MINI or Android13_RP5_V1.0.0.31_20241026_190102_user.7z.001 for RP5 using 7-Zip.

 The extracted folder will contain:
 - `flash/`: Firmware files for flashing